Xamarin Android Emulator

-Yes, Xamarin is in edition of Visual Studio, including the widely-available Visual Studio Community Edition, which is free for individual developers, open source projects, academic research, education, and small professional teams.
+Yes, Xamarin is in an edition of Visual Studio, including the widely-available Visual Studio Community Edition, which is free for individual developers, open-source projects, academic research, education, and small professional teams.

 Is xamarin good?

 Xamarin is definitely good but not best.
-It totally depends on your need.
-If you just want to play around with your apps and don’t want to learn native way of developing Android apps, Xamarin is your best bet since you know C#.
-The way Android dependencies and new libraries work always favors the native development.
+It totally depends on your needs.
+If you just want to play around with your apps and don’t want to learn the native way of developing Android apps, Xamarin is your best bet since you know C#.
+The way Android dependencies and new libraries work always favors native development.